codogogo/topfish/README.md

 # SemScale
-An easy-to-use tool for semantic scaling of political text based on word embeddings.
+An easy-to-use tool for semantic scaling of political text, based on word embeddings.

 ## How to use it

-Clone the project, then cd into the SemScale directory.
+Clone the project, then go into the SemScale directory.
 The script scaler.py needs just the following inputs:

  __datadir__ -> A path to the directory containing the input text
                         files for scaling (one score will be assigned per